Sexist, vulgar posts on women's marches rebound on officials

-INDIANAPOLIS (AP) -- A school board member in Hillary Clinton's hometown resigned after making a derogatory reference on Twitter to the female anatomy in describing women marching against President Donald Trump.
-An Illinois teacher was pulled from the classroom for tweets deemed sexist.
+INDIANAPOLIS (AP) — A school board member in Hillary Clinton's hometown resigned after making a derogatory reference on Twitter to the female anatomy in describing women marching against President Donald Trump.
+An Illinois teacher was pulled from the classroom for a tweet deemed sexist.
 And a freshman Indiana lawmaker was inundated with criticism over a Facebook post mocking "fat women."

 These are a handful of examples from across the U.S. of mostly male public officials who have been reprimanded, called out or disciplined over social media postings about the women's marches around the globe last weekend.